micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 Derived requirements:
 - sequential processing of callbacks

-### Features of RCLC-Executor
+### Features

-[Executor Features]
-In order address the requirements for the real-time embedded use-case, we have designed an Executor with the following main features:
+Based on the real-time embedded use-case as well as the software architecture patterns in mobile robotics we propose an Executor with the following main features:
-- user-defined sequential execution of callbacks (aka tasks)
+- user-defined sequential execution of callbacks
 - trigger condition to activate processing
-- LET-semantics for data communication
+- data synchronization: LET-semantics or rclcpp Executor semantics

-The Executor is based on the RCL library and is written in C.
+As stated before, this Executor is based on the RCL library and is written in C to nativly support micro-controller applications written in C. These features are now described in more detail.
-The lifespan of the Executor can be divided in two phases: Configuration and Running.

-in more detail:

-Sequential execution:
+#### Sequential execution

-- Define the order execution order in which the tasks (callbacks, timers, etc. ) are processed
+- At configuration, the user defines the order of handles
+- At configuration, the defines, if the handle shall only called when new data is available (ON_NEW_DATA) or if the callback shall always be called (ALWAYS).
+- At runtime, all handles are processed in the user-defined order
+  - if the configuration of handle is ON_NEW_DATA, then the corresponding callback is only called if new data is available
+  - if the configuration of the handle is ALWAYS, then the corresponding callback is always executed

-Trigger condition
+#### Trigger condition

-- Given a set of handles, a trigger condition based on the input data of these handles shall decide all these handles shall be processed
+- Given a set of handles, a trigger condition based on the input data of these handles shall decide when the processing is started.

 - Avaiable options:
-  - AND operation: meaning when all data is available for all handles
+  - AND operation: fires when input data is available for all handles
-  - ANY operation: when one input data is available
+  - ANY operation: fires when input data is available for at least one handle
-  - ONE: one particular handle is ready
+  - ONE: fires when input data for a user-specified handle is available
-  - User-defined function: the user can implement more sophisticated logic
+  - User-defined function: user can implement more sophisticated logic

-LET-Semantics
+#### LET-Semantics

-- Particularly for periodic systems
+- Assumption: time-triggered system, the executor is activated periodically
-- Read input data at the beginning, make a local copy
+- When the trigger fires, reads all input data and makes a local copy
-- Process callbacks
+- Processes all callbacks in sequential order
-- Write output data at the end of period
+- Write output data at the end of the executor's period (Note: this is not implemented yet)

-Default-Semantics (compatability with ROS2)

-- When data becomes available for a handle, process the callback of the corresponding handle
+Additionally we have implemented the current rclcpp Executor semantics:
+- waiting for new data for all handles (rcl_wait)
+- using trigger condition ANY
+- if trigger fires, start processing handles in pre-defined sequential order
+- request from DDS-queue the new data just before the handle is executed (rcl_take)

-### RCLC-Executor API
+### Executor API
+The API of the RCLC-Executor can be divided in two phases: Configuration and Running.
 #### Configuration phase
-During the configuration phase, the user has to define
+During the configuration phase, the user shall define:
 - the total number of callbacks
 - the sequence of the callbacks
-- trigger contition (optional)
+- trigger contition (optional, default: ANY)
-- data communcation semantics (optional)
+- data communcation semantics (optional, default ROS2)

 As the Executor is intended for embedded controllers, dynamic memory management is crucial.
-So at initialization of the Executor, the user defines the total number of callbacks.
+Therefore at initialization of the RCLC-Executor, the user defines the total number of callbacks.
 The necessary dynamic memory will be allocated only in this phase and no more memory in the running phase.
 This makes this Executor static in the sense, that during runtime no additional callbacks can be added.

-Then, the user assigns all callbacks (e.g. for subscriptions and timers) to the Executor.
-The order in which this takes place, defines the sequential order or processing in the running phase.
-For callbask the user can specify, if the callback shall be executed when new data is available or always (ON_NEW_DATA, ALWAYS).
-The second case is useful when the callback is expected to be called e.g. in a fixed rate.
+Then, the user adds handles and the corresponding callbacks (e.g. for subscriptions and timers) to the Executor.
+The order in which this takes place, defines later the sequential processing order during runtime.

+For each handle the user can specify, if the callback shall be executed only if new data is available (ON_NEW_DATA) or if the callback shall always be executed (ALWAYS).
+The second option is useful when the callback is expected to be called at a fixed rate.

-A trigger condition defines when the processing of these callbacks begins.
+The trigger condition defines when the processing of these callbacks shall start.
 For convenience some default conditions have been defined:
 - trigger_any(default) : start executing if any callback has new data
 - trigger_and : start executing if all callbacks have new data
-- trigger_one(&data) : start executing if 'data' has been received
+- trigger_one(&`data`) : start executing if `data` has been received
 - user_defined_function: the user can also define its own function with more complex logic

-With 'trigger_any' being the default, the usual ROS2 semantics is selected.
+With 'trigger_any' being the default, the current semantics of the rclcpp Executor is selected.

 The data communication semantics can be
 - ROS2 (default)
-- LET semantics
+- LET

 To be compatible with ROS2 rclcpp Executor, the existing rclcpp semantics is implemented as 'ROS2'.
 That is, with the spin-function the DDS-queue is constantly monitored for new data (rcl_wait).
 If new data becomes available, then is fetched from DDS (rcl_take) immediately before the callback is executed.
 All callbacks are processed in the user-defined order, this is the only difference to the rclcpp Executor, in which no order can be specified.

 Secondly, the LET semantics is implemented such that at the beginning of processing all available data is fetched (rcl_take) and buffered and then the callbacks are processed in the pre-defined operating on the buffered copy.

-TODO add API calls

 #### Running phase

-As the main functionality, the Executor has a spin-function which constantly checks for new data at the DDS-queue, like the rclcpp Executor in ROS2.
+As the main functionality, the Executor has a `spin`-function which constantly checks for new data at the DDS-queue, like the rclcpp Executor in ROS2.
 If the trigger condition is satisfied then all available data from the DDS queue is processed according to the specified semantics (ROS or LET) in the user-defined sequential order.
 After all callbacks have been processed the DDS is checked for new data again.

-TODO add API calls
+Available spin functions are
+- `spin_some`  - spin one time
+- `spin_period` - spin with a period
+- `spin` - spin indefinitly

 ### Examples

 #### Embedded use-case

 With seqential execution the co-operative scheduling of tasks within a process can be modeled.
 The trigger condition is used to periodically activate the process which will then execute all callbacks in a pre-defined order.
 Data will be communicated using the LET-semantics.
 Every Executor is executed in its own tread, to which an appropriate priority can be assigned.